vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 ````

 #### Persistence
 The Restaurant name and its menu is to be retrieved from a persistent data store.
-As said, we will use PostgreSQL as a datastore.
+As said, we will use PostgreSQL as a data store.
 Java provides JDBC as the primary database connection driver.
 Java EE provides JPA (Java Persistence API) as ORM, which has been implemented by multiple vendors.
-By leveraging the Spring Framework we opt in to use Spring Data JPA, an abstraction to read and persist JPA entities without the boilerplate code.
+By leveraging the Spring Framework we opt-in to use Spring Data JPA, an abstraction to read and persist JPA entities without the boilerplate code.
 We need only define the JPA Entity and a Spring Data Repository.

 To make our Aggregate consistent when persisting it, we keep the simple rule: One Aggregate = One Repository.
 This makes it easy to persist the whole Aggregate in the database in a single database transaction.